 The molasses in the “raw” sugar or brown sugar, has trace amounts of minerals like calcium, potassium, iron and magnesium.
 Yes!.. so it is healthier.
 Uhhhh, not so fast.
 Trace amounts mean, negligible amounts, not enough to make a difference in the human body.

 But all the ads say “healthy” unrefined raw sugar.
 Not just the ads, but the people in the fitness industry…and don’t forget about the healthy eating people.
-The problem here is that, those people use the same nonsensical logic, that it’s “raw and “unrefined”, without looking into what that means.
+The problem here is that, those people use the same ridiculous logic, that it’s “raw and “unrefined”, without looking into what that means.
 “Don’t forget the minerals”, they say, but as stated earlier, it doesn’t do anything for you.
+People are so emotionally attached to their arguments, that when you confront them with the truth, they get so upset with you.
+But, why hold on to something if it is false.
+We should be happy to find out the truth, no matter what it is.

 Give it to me.
 There really isn’t much difference between, brown sugar, “raw” sugar, and refined sugar.
 If you see unrefined or raw sugar, in the ingredient list of a health food, and you buy it…guess what?
 You’ve been hoodwinked, bamboozled, sold some magic beans.
 Clever marketing and misguided people took your money.